 - Bookwork set exercises

 - Homework

-- Two modelling or problem solving tasks
+- Two modelling or problem-solving tasks

 - Topic tests

+- Revision exam questions

-In Year 12 there are two end of year examinations worth 67% of the final result; school assessed coursework is worth 33% of the final result.
+For Unit 3 & 4 two end of year examinations are completed, worth 60% of the final result.
+School assessed coursework is worth 40% of the final result.